angelsocket/angelsocket/README.md

 ### Hello my friend 👋
-My name is Eva Ostrovskaya below you will find some information about me and links
+below you will find some information about me and links

 ## My devices:
 - 🖥 PC: